 Cons:

-- Steeper learning curve
+- Steep learning curve

-- Slower than specialized transcription tools
+- Slower than dedicated transcription tools

-- Limited to videos already in your editor
+- Only for videos in your editor

-Best for: Professional video producers already using these tools
+Best for: professional video producers already using these tools.

 Feature Comparison: Automatic Subtitle Methods